thelc127/My-app/README.md

-# MyLedger
+# My app
-My Ledger’ is a Business Accounting System to manage and analyse the import/export, purchase/sales, journals and balance sheets of a business firm.
+It is a Business Accounting System to manage and analyse the import/export, purchase/sales, journals and balance sheets of a business firm.
 ### Getting Started
 Clone this project using ssh if possible else use https.